reyadriancol/ntsb-aviation-accidents/README.md

 | `engines` | 26,942 | one per engine |
 | `injury` | 166,562 | person category × severity |
 | `flight_time` | 383,068 | crew member × hour type × craft type |
+The population is **accidents and incidents** — 27,310 accidents (death, serious injury, or substantial damage) and 2,113 incidents (safety-significant but below that threshold).
+Both are included throughout unless noted.

 This is a genuinely relational source — `events` → `aircraft` → four child tables, keyed on `(ev_id, aircraft_key)`.
 Getting the joins right is most of the work.